limianwang/osmos-lite/docs/schema.md

 Osmos 1.x uses [JSON Schema](http://json-schema.org) as its base schema declaration.
 It supports referencing external schemas (including fetching them via HTTP(s) at runtime) for ease of modularization.

+## Primary keys

+Most drivers require the declaration of a primary key.
+You can add a primary key to a schema by using its `primaryKey` property.

 ## Declaring a schema

 To declare a schema, simply create an instance of the `Osmos.Schema` class: